export(

 export APPLE_APP_SPECIFIC_PASSWORD="xxxx-xxxx-xxxx-xxxx"

-electron-builder handles the entire signing and notarization flow automatically when these environment variables are present.
-You do not need to run codesign or xcrun notarytool yourself.
+export APPLE_TEAM_ID="XXXXXXXXXX"Then run export(..., sign = TRUE). electron-builder drives the full signing and notarization flow.
+You do not call codesign or xcrun notarytool yourself.

 export CSC_LINK="/path/to/certificate.pfx"